zerihun-CS/Compilation-E-xecution-of-a-Java-Program/README.md

     - The arguments to all the Java Virtual Machine instructions are of valid types.
     - Ensuring that final classes are not subclassed and that final methods are not overridden
     - Checking that all field references and method references have valid names, valid classes, and a valid type descriptor.

+#### Execution Engine

+Execution Engine helps in executing the byte code by converting it into machine code and also interact with the memory area

+ ##### nterpreter:
+ It is responsible to read, interpret, and execute java program line by line.
+So if any method is called multiple times new interpretation required which is the main disadvantage of it.

+##### JIT Compiler (Just In Time):
+The concept of the JIT compiler works only for a repeated method not for every method.
+To overcome the problem that the interpreter faced while interpreting the byte code, whenever it finds the repeated code, JIT Compiler compiles the entire bytecode and changes it to machine code.
+This machine code will be used directly for repeated method calls.